Become an SAE Instructor

 - SAE Membership preferred, but not required

-SAE Professional Development is currently accepting instructors and proposals in two of our training types - Classroom Seminars and live Webinars.
+SAE Professional Development is currently accepting instructors and proposals in two of our training types - Classroom Seminars and live Web Seminars.
 Classroom Seminars are one to three-day short courses offered at SAE Automotive Headquarters in Troy, Michigan; at open enrollment sites in and outside of North America; and in-house at company locations.
-Webinars are courses delivered from your telephone and PC in a series of two-hour sessions over the web.
+Web Seminars are courses delivered from your telephone and PC in a series of two-hour sessions over the web.